 It could, of course, be argued that grocery prices need not rise and that retailers will accept lower returns, since as pointed out above the Competition Authority argued that competition amongst retailers is weak and hence they may be earning excess returns.
 However, this line of argument suffers from a number of difficulties.
 First, subsequent to the Competition Authority report there are signs that competition has increased at the retail level, so any rents may have been competed away.
-The fall in the price of groceries in Northern Ireland due to the devaluation of Sterling meant that retailers in Northern Ireland became more attractive to southern consumers.
+The fall in the price of groceries in Northern Ireland due to the devaluation of sterling meant that retailers in Northern Ireland became more attractive to southern consumers.
 The price difference outweighed the travel costs.
 At the same time the recession caused consumers to become more price conscious, so that existing retailers are competing for a more limited consumer demand.
 Second, if the retail sector is uncompetitive then it is much more preferable to increase competition in that sector.
-The Competition Authority has recommended the liberalisation of the Retail Planning Guidelines restrictions on the size of grocery stores, while John Fitz Gerald of the Economic and Social Research Institute has suggested that the government put together a set of sites and invite a large retailer into Ireland.30
+The Competition Authority has recommended that restrictions be removed on the size of grocery stores, while John FitzGerald of the Economic and Social Research Council has suggested that the government put together a set of sites and invite a large retailer into Ireland.26